Dasmicrobot/github-activity-server/README.md

 ## Cleanup

-In order to delete our Serverless Application recently deployed you can use the following AWS CLI Command:
+In order to delete the deployed Serverless Application you can use the following AWS CLI Command:

 ```bash
 aws cloudformation delete-stack --stack-name github-activity-server